Formalizing Preferences Over Runtime Distributions: Instantiating Utility Functions in Practice

 We now turn to the case where we are uncertain about captime (i.e., where $K$ is not deterministic) in the special case of step-function utilities described in \cref{ex:known-constant}.
-We do this both because this is the simplest case and because we often really do not care about how long an algorithm run takes given that it completes before our captime (e.g., we do not pay for compute or electricity; we can not use our solution until some point in the future anyway).
+We do this both because this is the simplest case and because we often really do not care about how long an algorithm run takes given that it completes before our captime (e.g., we do not pay for compute or electricity; our solution will not be used until some point in the future anyway).
 Indeed, we will see that captime distributions can induce utility functions whose expected values decrease smoothly with time even in this case, and so captime distributions can be seen as one principled way of modeling the way utility depends on time.

 \begin{example}[Unknown captime, step-function utility] Suppose we have a step-function utility as in \cref{ex:known-constant} but face captime distribution $K$.
 Setting $c_1= 1$ and $c_0 = 0$ again gives $u(t, \kappa) = 1$ for $t < \kappa$ and 0 otherwise, but this time $u$ is not fixed with respect to $\kappa$.
 Our scoring function for an algorithm $A$ is the expectation over $A$'s runtime of the probability that $A$ will finish before it times out, i.e., $K$'s survival function.
-Thus $s(A) = \Emath_{t \sim A} \big[ 1 - F_K(t) \big]$. \end{example}
+Thus, algorithm $A$'s score is given by $\Emath_{t \sim A} \big[ 1 - F_K(t) \big]$. \end{example}